 Grandiosity is “characterized by affectation of grandeur or splendor or by absurd exaggeration” (Merriam-Webster’s online dictionary) and is the defining feature of the personality trait of narcissism.
 Narcissists like to be the center of attention, tend to show off, believe that they are special people, and prefer to be in leadership roles and roles imbued with power (Emmons, 1987; Raskin & Terry, 1988; Rhodewalt, 2011).
-Although individuals high in narcissism self-report being emotionally stable (Trzesniewski, Donnellan, & Robins, 2008), it has long been suspected that narcissists’ positive self-evaluations are fragile and unstable—such that narcissism is a defensive form of self-esteem that is inordinately contingent upon others’ admiration and is vulnerable to challenge (Gregg & Sedikides, 2010; Kernberg, 1985; Millon, 1990; Morf et al., 2011; Morf & Rhodewalt, 2001; Rhodewalt, 2011).
-From this theoretical perspective, narcissism is a self-regulatory mechanism that is used to maintain unrealistically high levels of self-esteem by employing a mutually reinforcing system of interpersonal and intrapersonal self-regulatory strategies (Morf et al., 2011; Rhodewalt, 2011).
-For example, positive self-perceptions are defended by dealing harshly with potentially disconfirming evidence, such as by derogating and discrediting the source of negative feedback (Bushman & Baumeister, 1998; Kernis & Sun, 1994) and by blaming other people when they experience failure (Campbell, Reeder, Sedikides, & Elliot, 2000).
+From a theoretical perspective, it has been posited that narcissism is a self-regulatory mechanism that is used to maintain unrealistically high levels of self-esteem by employing a mutually reinforcing system of interpersonal and intrapersonal self-regulatory strategies (Morf et al., 2011; Rhodewalt, 2011).
+For example, positive self-perceptions are defended by dealing harshly with potentially disconfirming evidence, such as by derogating and discrediting the source of negative feedback (Bushman & Baumeister, 1998; Kernis & Sun, 1994) and by blaming other people when the narcissist experiences failure (Campbell, Reeder, Sedikides, & Elliot, 2000).
 In addition to these strategies, arguably the key weapon in narcissists’ self-regulatory arsenal is the tendency to self-enhance (i.e., “claim greater standing on a characteristic, or more credit, than is objectively warranted”, Alicke & Sedikides, 2011, p.
 2).

-Self-enhancement theory draws heavily on individuals’ underlying self-motives [for a review see Alicke and Sedikides (2011)].
+As with self-regulatory models of narcissism, theories on the subject of self-enhancement also draw heavily on individuals’ underlying self-motives [for a review see Alicke and Sedikides (2011)].
 Specifically, self-enhancement has been described as “the desire to maintain or increase the positivity (or decrease the negativity) of one’s self-concept or, alternatively, the desire to maintain, protect, and enhance one’s self-esteem” (Leary, 2007, p.
 320).
 Narcissism is likely related to self-enhancement because it is an extreme manifestation of the aforementioned desire to “maintain, protect, and enhance one’s self-esteem” (Leary, 2007, p.
 320).
 Although self-enhancement is critical to the construct of narcissism, it should be noted that inflated self-perceptions are not unique to narcissists.
 As far back as 1937, Gordon Allport asserted that there is a universal human motivation to view oneself positively, and the desire to be viewed positively has been labeled one of the “most prominent motivational assumptions of Western Psychology” [Kwang & Swann, 2010, p.
 263; see also Jones (1973) and Leary (2007)].
-Indeed, this vital human need to maintain a positive self-concept is evident in research showing a general tendency for people to have inflated views of themselves (Alicke & Sedikides, 2009; Alicke & Sedikides, 2011; Sedikides & Gregg, 2008), endorse self-serving attributions (Campbell & Sedikides, 1999; Mezulis, Abramson, Hyde, & Hankin, 2004), and believe that they are better than the average person (i.e., the better-than-average effect; Alicke, 1985; Alicke & Govorun, 2005; Brown, 1986).
-At the same time, some evidence suggests that not everyone self-enhances.
+Indeed, this vital human need to maintain a positive self-concept is evident in a general tendency for people to have inflated views of themselves (Alicke & Sedikides, 2009; Alicke & Sedikides, 2011), endorse self-serving attributions (Campbell & Sedikides, 1999; Mezulis, Abramson, Hyde, & Hankin, 2004), and believe that they are better than the average person (i.e., the better-than-average effect; Alicke, 1985; Alicke & Govorun, 2005).
+At the same time, not everyone self-enhances.
 For example, in the context of a group discussion exercise, Gosling, John, Craik, and Robins (1998) found that 43% of participants did not self-enhance when their self-ratings were compared to act-frequency ratings provided by trained observers.
 Thus, consistent with past evidence, we contend that people generally self-enhance, but that there are also substantial individual differences in the tendency to self-enhance—with narcissism being a leading indicator of this tendency.

 Two Approaches to Measuring Self-Enhancement